alexandrainst/danlp/docs/models/sentiment_analysis.md

 | SentidaV2           | **Accuracy**:  0.52  **F1-scores**: Negative: 0.63,  Neutral:  0.0, Positive: 0.51 | **Accuracy**:  0.49  **F1-scores**: Negative: 0.56,  Neutral: 0.25, Positive: 0.58 | **Accuracy**:  0.38  **F1-scores**: Negative: 0.51,  Neutral: 0.08, Positive: 0.49 |
 |                     |                                                              |                                                              |                                                              |

+#### Extern evaluation

+The creators behind Sentida found it to preform better than Afinn on a binary task on a corpus from trustpilot, see there paper [Lauridsen et al. 2019](<https://tidsskrift.dk/lwo/article/view/115711>)

 ## 🎓 References
 - Mikel Artetxe, and Holger Schwenk.
 2019.